Xfinity Mobile Arena: Facilities

 On August 1, 2006, Comcast Spectacor announced it would install a new center-hung scoreboard to replace the original one made by Daktronics.
 The new scoreboard, manufactured by ANC Sports, is similar to other scoreboards in new NBA & NHL arenas.
 An additional linear LED display lining the entire arena was also installed between the suite and mezzanine levels.
 Other renovations for the arena's ten-year anniversary included upgrading the suites with more flat screen HDTV's, as well as changing ticket providers from Ticketmaster to New Era Tickets, which is owned by Comcast Spectacor.

 The public address (PA) announcer at the arena for Flyers games is Lou Nolan, who moved with the team from the Spectrum, where he worked since 1972.
 Matt Cord is the PA announcer for 76ers games.
 Jim Bachman is the PA announcer for Villanova basketball games.
 Vinnie Caligiuri was the PA announcer for the Philadelphia Soul during their tenure.
-Kevin Casey handled PA duties for the original Philadelphia Wings during their tenure.
-Marc Farzetta is the PA announcer for the current Philadelphia Wings.
+Kevin Casey handled PA duties for the original Philadelphia Wings, and Marc Farzetta was the PA announcer for the second iteration of the franchise.

 The arena continued further renovations as part of a $265 million "Transformation 2020" initiative.
 It debuted a new kinetic 4K-resolution scoreboard in September 2019 also by ANC Sports, which features two main arrays of outside displays that can expand outwards to a width of 62 ft, and two 65 foot "crown" panels that can be raised and lowered as part of sequences.
 The arena also unveiled a new premium area for selected ticketholders known as the "Center City Club", and—as part of a partnership with Rivers Casino Philadelphia—two sportsbook lounges open to all visitors, which will feature a bar and seating areas, televisions and odds boards, and Rivers Casino ambassadors promoting use of the casino's sports betting app.

 The arena also announced the New City Terrace, a revamp of the standing room deck into a 23000 sqfoot "Assembly Room" (inspired by Independence Hall), with bars and eateries, fireplaces, and communal areas.
 The area is designed to provide a "first-class experience at an accessible price point"; the arena's cheapest tickets will feature access to the level.